 The majority of courts require the following documents to be filed in the court file to minimise any errors for a request for default judgment court order to be granted:

-Some of the Magistrates court’s procedure for default judgments are heard in an open court, which means the matter must be set down on a date provided by the clerk of the court.
+Some Magistrate court procedures for default judgments are heard in an open court, which means the matter must be set down on a date provided by the clerk of the court.

-The other method some of the Magistrate’s courts follow is as per the old rules where the application for default judgment will be filed at the clerk of the court and taken to the Magistrate in chambers (rooms/offices of the Magistrate).
+The other method some of the Magistrate courts follow is as per the old rules where the application for default judgment will be filed at the clerk of the court and taken to the Magistrate chambers (rooms/offices of the Magistrate).

-Once the default judgment order has been granted the creditor may proceed to deliver its warrant of execution against the debtor’s property to be executed by the sheriff.
+Once the default judgment order has been granted, the creditor may proceed and deliver its warrant of execution against the debtor’s property to be executed by the sheriff.

 The warrant of execution is not issued over the counter with the clerk of the court; therefore, the said warrant must be filed to be issued.
 The creditor will then again have to follow up with the clerk of the court whether the warrant has been issued and collected once it has been issued.